dima666Sik/Desktop-Chat-Messenger/README.md

 - `guava` (P.S. this is open-source Java library developed by Google.
 About using described below.)
 - `gson` (P.S. this is library developed by Google for working with JSON.
 About using described below.)

+## Patterns
+- `Observer` - The pattern is a behavioral design pattern that is used when an object, known as the subject, maintains a list of its dependents, called observers, and notifies them of state changes, typically by calling one of their methods.
 ---

 ## Project Structure